AlyaGomaa/indigo/_posts/2020-09-11-CSAW-Baby-Mult.markdown

 # Solution
 We're given some values that range from 0 to 255 and the file is called program.txt so it's probably shellcode

-so we convert these values to hex and store them in a file any hex editor.
+so we convert these values to hex and store them in a file using any hex editor.
 ![](https://raw.githubusercontent.com/AlyaGomaa/blog/gh-pages/_posts/Baby_Mult/binn.png)